JT-actual/FacialRecognition_Python3-OpenCV_RaspberryPi3/Step1_Preparing_Pi.md

 ```
 $ ssh pi@10.0.0.136
 ```
 Enter the password you set during the initial setup of Raspbian.
-If you did not set a password, the default is "raspberry."
+If you did not set a password, the default is "raspberry"

 Note: Get a crazy man-in-the-middle warning that looks like this?
 ```